psrc/psrc.github.io/_posts/2022-05-11-Asian-Pacific-Islander.md

 **How do we report data on important groups when the sample sizes are small?**

-When making this analysis, I had to make several statistical choices in reporting.
-I could have not created the two maps that show the geographic distributions because of low sample sizes by tract.
+When making this analysis, I made several statistical choices in reporting.
+I could have not chosen to not create the two maps that show the geographic distributions because of low sample sizes by tract.

-***As data analysts, we could not report the data at all for fear of making a statistical error.
+***As data analysts, we can choose to not report the racial equity data at all for fear of making a statistical error.
 But if we only report data for large groups of people, we lose the important experiences of the few.***

 So in this case, I chose instead to push the data to a reasonable limit.
 I still wanted to use statistical evidence [not statistical